School of Nursing

 456 Discipline of Nursing II (2).
 Prerequisites, NURS 254 and at least one of the following: NURS 470, 472, 477, or 479.
 Majors only.
 This course emphasizes professional development through exploration of a variety of roles and practice environments.
 Students analyze personal and professional goals and values to develop a framework for nursing practice.

-472 Nursing Care of Infants, Children, and Their Family (5).
-Prerequisites, NURS 253, 261, 360, 361, 362, 364, and 366.
+472 Nursing Care of Infants, Children, and Their Families (5).
+Prerequisite, NURS 364.
 Majors only.
 Nursing care of infants, children, and their families is explored.
 Knowledge from a variety of disciplines is applied through the nursing process to the direct care of infants and children.

 477 Psychiatric Mental Health Concepts for Broad Clinical Application in Nursing (5).
 Prerequisites, NURS 253, 361, and 362.
 Corequisites, NURS 364 and 382.
 Majors only.
 Using theories of psychosocial development, psychopathology, therapeutic communication, and psychotherapy, this course requires students to examine the range and complexities of human emotional suffering and methods of effective intervention.